The baby name Wyatt galloped up the popularity charts in the late 1990s to become a Top 100 staple in recent years.

 • It’s distinctive, unlike the names of many other Old West figures – think Billy, Henry, or Tom.

-• But it’s clearly a name, unlike Doc or other nickname names.
+• But it’s clearly a name, unlike Doc or other nicknames.

 Both Kurt Russell and Kevin Costner used the name for their sons.
-Russell welcomed son Wyatt in 1986; Costner’s son Caden Wyatt was born in 2007.
+Russell welcomed son Wyatt in 1986.
+He’s now an actor in his own right.
+Costner’s son Caden was born in 2007, with the middle name Wyatt.

-With names like Everett, Beckett, and Elliot in favor, Wyatt fits right in.
-It’s a little bit rugged, but with a certain amount of polish, too.
+It fits in nicely with favorites like Everett, Beckett, Bennett, and Elliot in favor, Wyatt fits right in.
+It’s a little bit rugged, but plenty of polish, too.
+File it somewhere between William and Maverick, the perfect baby name for parents who can appreciate the appeal of old school classics and modern confidence, too.

 What do you think of the baby name Wyatt?